motiv-labs/janus/docs/README.md

-> An API Gateway written in Go
+> An API Gateway written in Go EDITED

 This is a lightweight API Gateway and Management Platform that enables you to control who accesses your API, when they access it and how they access it.
 API Gateway will also record detailed analytics on how your